A Day in the Life of an ACRN

 Like their hospital counterparts, ACRNs are responsible for starting the patient’s care, including performing a comprehensive nursing assessment, medication reconciliation, safety assessments and implementing standardized protocols.
 In the Recovery Care at Home program, however, this high-acuity, hospital-level care is provided in the comfort of the patient’s home.

 So, what does a day in the life of an ACRN look like?
 How is it different from working at the bedside in a hospital, often with a high nurse-patient ratio?
 Is it like home health nursing?
-We sat down with ACRN Kim Comabig Espinosa to find out more.
+We sat down with one of our ACRNs, Kim, to find out more.

 Why the ACRN role is unique